RyanClementsHax/notes/cloud/aws/ec2.md

   - by default, persistant bids disabled
   - if spot instance terminated by aws, you don't pay for that full hour
   - if you terminate that instance, you pay for that full hour
+  - use cases
+    - flexible start and end times
+    - applications only feasible at very low compute prices
+    - users with fault-tolerant and/or stateless workloads

 ## How you will be charged
 - purchasing options